Proposed United States acquisition of Greenland: March 2025 to present

-On 4 March 2025, Trump gave a speech before the United States Congress where he declared: "One way or the other, we’re going to get" Greenland.
-In his 13 March 2025 meeting with NATO Sec.
+During his speech to a joint session of Congress on 4 March 2025, Trump discussed the strategic importance of controlling Greenland and declared that "one way or the other, we're going to get it."
+In a 13 March 2025 meeting with NATO Sec.
 Gen. Rutte, Trump suggested that he would be working with NATO when annexing Greenland, which he said he thought would happen.
 Rutte responded saying that he wanted to "leave that [issue] outside...
 I do not want to drag NATO into that" while agreeing with Trump on the need for Arctic security cooperation.
 On 14 March 2025, Jens-Frederik Nielsen, the leader of the Greenland Democrats that won the most seats in the 2025 Greenlandic general election, called for a grand coalition to show unity in the face of American annexation threats.
 The same day, leaders of all five parties in the Inatsisartut issued a joint statement rejecting Trump's repeated comments about annexation.
-Denmark's Prime Minister Frederiksen also issued a statement supporting the Greenlandic leaders.
+Denmark's prime minister Frederiksen also issued a statement supporting the Greenlandic leaders.

-On 7 May 2025, the Danish government summoned the United States Ambassador to Denmark following a Wall Street Journal report that officials working for Director of National Intelligence Tulsi Gabbard had ordered the heads of the Central Intelligence Agency, National Security Agency and Defense Intelligence Agency to collect intelligence on Greenland's independence movement and the attitudes to American resource extraction efforts in the territory.
-In response, Danish Foreign Minister Lars Løkke Rasmussen said: "It worries me a lot, because we don't spy between friends."
+On 7 May 2025, the Danish government summoned the United States ambassador to Denmark following a Wall Street Journal report that officials working for Director of National Intelligence Tulsi Gabbard had ordered the heads of the Central Intelligence Agency, National Security Agency and Defense Intelligence Agency to collect intelligence on Greenland's independence movement and the attitudes to American resource extraction efforts in the territory.
+In response, Danish foreign minister Lars Løkke Rasmussen said: "It worries me a lot, because we don't spy between friends."